 Admissions and Records 245-8225 245-8224 The Admissions and Records Office keeps your academic records from the time you are admitted until you graduate.
-Go there for admission applications, special admission procedures, the Schedule of Classes, registration information, VA certification, transcript evaluation, transcripts, some distance education information, grades, residency information, schedules, and applications.
+Go there for admission applications, special admission procedures, the Schedule of Classes, registration information, VA certification, transcript evaluation, transcripts, grades, residency information, schedules, and applications.